learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-2. What is a block in Ruby?
+2. What is a gem?

   Your answer: